-In addition to the tuition scholarship, students in the Honors Program at Clarkson University are eligible for the Honors Educational Enhancement Scholarship (HEES) which provides up to $2,000 for scholarly and professional development activities outside of the classroom.
-HEES supports "high impact" experiences such as study abroad, service learning, research and creative work, unpaid internships, conference participation, and professional training.
-The goal of HEES is to help students to apply classroom knowledge and develop skills in "real world" undertakings that advance educational goals.
-HEES is not intended to be used for tuition, books, fees, or other costs related directly to academic course work.
+In addition to the tuition scholarship, students in the Honors Program at Clarkson University are eligible for the Honors Educational Enhancement Scholarship which provides up to $2,000 for scholarly and professional development activities outside of the classroom.
+HEES supports “high impact” experiences such as study abroad, service learning, research and creative work, unpaid internships, conference participation, and professional training.
+The goal of HEES is to help students to apply classroom knowledge and develop skills in “real world” undertakings that advance educational goals and/or career goals.
+HEES is for optional enhancement opportunities and is not intended to be used for tuition, books, fees, or other costs related directly to required academic course work.

 Students in good standing in the Honors Program can apply for up to $1,000 per academic year (September 1 to August 31) to cover the cost of approved activities and up to a total of $2,000 over their tenure in the Honors Program.
 Please note that students admitted after the first year are eligible for a pro-rated portion of funds, such that sophomore admits may receive a total of up to $1,500 and juniors up to $1,000.

-Students may apply for reimbursement of cost or receive an advance for anticipated costs, but a proposal must be approved before expenses are incurred (in other words, there are no retroactive applications.)
-Itemized receipts must be submitted for all expenses exceeding $75 and awardees must meet all customary reporting requirements.
-Failure to meet reporting requirements may jeopardize availability for future awards.
+Students must apply for funding and receive approval for all expenses before they are incurred (in other words, there are no retroactive applications).
+We prefer to issue reimbursements of expenses after the activity, but if necessary you may apply for an advance.
+In either case, itemized receipts must be submitted for all expenses exceeding $75 and awardees must meet all reporting requirements.
+Failure to meet reporting requirements may jeopardize eligibility for future awards.

-Applicants and awardees must be members of the Honors Program in good standing.
-First-year Honors students can apply beginning in the spring semester, with the exception of "fast-track" admits from the Clarkson School who are not eligible until the fall semester of their sophomore year.
+Applicants and awardees must be in good standing in the Honors Program.
+First year Honors students can apply beginning in the spring semester, with the exception of both “Dualies” and “fast-track” admits from the Clarkson School who are not eligible until the fall semester of their sophomore year.
 Funding is not available for activities that begin after graduation from the Honors Program, except for travel to conferences to present work done as part of an Honors thesis.

 - Fees and travel expenses for study abroad and exchange programs or NCHC programs such as Partners in the Parks